All Episodes

 I think that all representatives need to know that we want them to have a backbone.

-We want them to challenge the electoral college and the clearly fraudulent election, because this is so important.
+We want them to challenge the Electoral College and the clearly fraudulent election because this is so important.

-It's important to us, it's important to the republic.
+It's important to the Republic.

 It's important for the future of our children and their children.